AdalbertoLacruz/less_dart/README.md

 - entry_points (or entry_point equivalent):
   - If not supplied process all '*.less' and '*.html' files.
   - Could be a list of files to process, as example: ['web/file1.less', 'web/file2.less'].
-  - Could be also a pattern for inclusion, as example: ['*.less'].
+  - Could be, also, a pattern for inclusion, as example: ['*.less'].
-  - Or have exclusion patterns that start with '!' as example: ['*.less', '!/lib/*.less'].
+  - Or have exclusion patterns that start with '!', as example: ['*.less', '!/lib/*.less'].

-- output - Only works when one '.less' file is processed.
-Is the .css file generated.
+- output - Is the '.css' file generated.
+    Only works when one (only one) '.less' file is add to entry_points.
+No '*' must be found in the path.
+Is independent from '.html' files.
-		If not supplied, or several '.less' are processed,  then input file '.less' with '.css' extension changed is used.
+		If not supplied, or several '.less' are processed, then input file '.less' with extension changed to '.css' is used.

 - include_path - see [Less Documentation include_path](http://lesscss.org/usage/#command-line-usage-include-paths).